 Democracy Now! is an independent news show hosted by Amy Goodman and Juan Gonzalez.
 Amy Goodman was the speaker at our 50th annual dinner and we are actively working to support independent news stations like Democracy Now! who focus on news stories that do not get air time in popular media.
-We value this type of journalism and hope that you will help us to support bringing Democracy Now! to stations in Buffalo!
+We value this type of journalism and and are thrilled that Democracy Now! is being broadcast in Buffalo!
+M-F, 8-9am on WBNY 91.3FM.
+You can catch it streaming on line at wbny.buffalostate.edu or http://tunein.com/radio/WBNY-913-s27549/.
 Below is a link to more information on Democracy Now!

 Please go to their website and donate, subscribe to their daily digest, and call local stations to encourage them to pick up Democracy Now!: https://www.democracynow.org/

 This fund was created by the Racial Justice Taskforce and is designated for police officers who meet the following requirements: 1) The officer must have acted for the public good (to uphold the human rights or civil rights of citizens) and 2) The officer must be able to show that they have faced reprisals that have caused financial harm.

 It was named after an officer in Buffalo, Cariol Horne, who stopped an incident of police brutality and was fired after this incident.
 Please donate to support officers who are upholding the human and civil rights of citizens!
 Follow this link to find out more information about Cariol Horne and donate: https://www.gofundme.com/cariol-horne-whistleblower-fund